sreelakshmiarjun27/LLMCloudInfrastructureProject/README.md

 ## Usage
 -Ensure the OpenAI API key is set in your environment: export OPENAI_API_KEY='your_api_key'.
 -Prepare the CSV data and place it in the appropriate directory for ingestion.
--Execute the chatbot module to start interacting with it, querying for cloud-related information.
+-Execute the streamlit code to start interacting with the chatbot, querying for cloud-related information.
 -Use the evaluation and plotting modules to analyze and visualize chatbot performance.

 ## Saving Results